 Should approval of the requested permit be issued, consideration is being given to issuance of a three-year permit for the annual maintenance work.
+Annual maintenance dredging may be authorized but the applicant expects to dredge only once during the life of the permit.
 Subsequent to an initial dredging cycle, the applicant would have to request authorization to perform maintenance dredging during the remaining life of the permit.
 Such authorization is dependent on the applicant demonstrating that each maintenance event requiring placement at the HARS is in compliance with the Ocean Dumping Regulations cited at 40 CFR Sections 220 - 229 in effect at that time, and will be dependent upon the availability of an approved disposal or remediation site.